-ELECTRICAL SHOCK HAZARD To avoid risk of injury or death, DO NOT touch a hot oven lo avoid risk of injury or death, DO NOT touch a hot oven light bulb with a damp cloth as the bulb could break.
+ELECTRICAL SHOCK HAZARD

+To avoid risk of injury or death, DO NOT touch a hot oven light bulb with a damp cloth as the bulb could break.
 Should the bulb break, disconnect power to the appliance before removing bulb to avoid electrical shock.